ICE 4: Contract and manufacture

 Around 2008 Deutsche Bahn began the tendering process to replace locomotive/coach trainsets on its long distance subsidiary, DB Fernverkehr's, InterCity and EuroCity train services.
 The initial announcement suggested that the tender would be for 100 to 130 trainsets.
-No specific train type was specified and DB did not intend to become involved with the design process - both locomotive-hauled trains such as Railjet or variations on the ICE 3 EMU design was considered to be options.
+No specific train type was specified and DB did not intend to become involved with the design process - both locomotive-hauled trains such as Railjet or variations on the ICE 3 EMU design were considered to be options.
 The new trains were to be branded ICX and were expected to be similar in aesthetic design to the ICE3 trains; the design speed was expected to be in the 200 to 250 km/h range and to improve upon the energy efficiency of the units it replaced.

 The scope of the procurement was later expanded to include replacements for the ICE 1 and ICE 2 trains with a top speed of up to 280 km/h, and the size of the order increased to up to 300 trains.
 Bids were received from Alstom and Siemens, with the Siemens bid including Bombardier Transportation as a subcontractor.
 Initial bids made in 2009 were said to be too high by DB, being over €5 billion.
 In 2010, DB announced that Siemens had been chosen as the preferred bidder for the procurement scheme, and on 9 May 2011 DB and Siemens signed a contract for 130 ICx trains, plus a further 90 trainsets to be formalised at a later date, with an option for a further 80 sets.
 The trains were to be delivered by 2030, with the value of the 220 train deal estimated at around €6 billion.
 Siemens' share of the contract for the intercity sets was later reported as being worth €3.7 billion to the company, reported to be the "biggest order in the company's history".